 Lenna Soifer '19 has been accepted to the M.A. program of Sotheby’s focused on Fine, Decorative Arts and Design in London.

-Mary Thompson '19 is pursuing a Summer Internship with Smarthistory, affiliated with Khan Academy.
+Mary Thompson '19 is working as Gallery Assistant with David Lusk Gallery in Memphis, TN after completing a Summer Internship with Smarthistory, affiliated with Khan Academy.

 Andrew Griebeler '09 has received a two-year postdoctoral fellowship in art history at USC after completing his Ph.D. at the University of California, Berkeley with a focus on Byzantine art in May 2019.
 He won first prize in the 2012 student essay competition of the International Center of Medieval Art (New York, NY) for his paper: "Picturing Time and Eternity in Sixth-Century Ravenna."; Awarded a two year fellowship (2014-2016) from the Samuel H. Kress Foundation to pursue his dissertation research at the Kunsthistorisches Institute in Florence; Awarded a three-year (2016-2019) David E. Finley Fellowship of the CASVA (Center for Advanced Studies in the Visual Arts) intended for research and travel in Europe related to his dissertation on Byzantine manuscripts of herbal medicine.
 The fellowship also provided a year-long residency at the Center to complete the dissertation and carry out curatorial work.
 Andrew was also awarded a Dumbarton Oaks Dissertation Fellowship (declined) and a Townsend Fellowship from UC Berkeley (declined).